noplanman/wp-otp/readme.txt

 This means that you will need to add your OTP (or recovery) code at the end of your password.

 == Changelog ==

+= 0.5.1 =
+* Fix activation and deactivation hooks.

 = 0.5.0 =
 * Require at least PHP 7.2.